 What is an Accredited Investor?

 In the United States, securities must be registered with the SEC before they can be offered for sale to the public.
 The SEC provides an exemption to certain securities that the issuers plan to sell to accredited investors.
-Such securities are unregistered, and the issuer must verify that the potential accredited investors meet the requirements set by the SEC.
+Such securities are unregistered, but the issuer must verify that the potential accredited investors meet requirements set by the SEC.

 Requirements to Become an Accredited Investor